In ancient throne ritual, Japanese emperor vows to fulfill duty

 “The emperor is necessary now as a symbol of the people, but at some point, the emperor will no longer be necessary.
 Things will be just fine without an emperor.”

-Additional reporting by Kwiyeon Ha and Linda Sieg; Editing by Paul Tait and Jane Wardell
+Additional reporting by Kwiyeon Ha and Linda Sieg; Editing by Paul Tait, Jane Wardell and Timothy Heritage